NANDbrew/ShipyardExpansion/README.md

 - Jib-booms for several boats (bowsprit extension, not the modern type)
 - Bermuda masts (early historical style, only accepts staysails)
 - Other misc. parts
+- For a more complete list of added parts and ship adjustments see [PartsList.md](https://github.com/NANDbrew/ShipyardExpansion/blob/main/PartsList.md)

 ## General Features/Adjustments
 - Topmast linking